jeremysolarz/mtls-in-asm-via-egress-ingress-gateway/README.md

 - Created two K8s Clusters (Server and Client Side)
 - Setup ASM on both clusters with different mesh internal certificates
 - Setup Ingress (Server) and Egress (Client) Gateways using pre-created Certificates
-- Create and setup destionation rules, service entrys and gateway patechs to ensure an encrypted communication between client and server cluster.
+- Create and setup destination rules, service entrys and gateway patechs to ensure an encrypted communication between client and server cluster.
 Fully transparent for the client (mysql standard port 3306)
 - Tested communication from outside the mesh ("unencrypted") which led to failure (as expected!)

 The beauty about this solution is that this works between two service meshes, but also between a service mesh and another provider which supports mTLS encryption.
-Those could be payment, financial services or other transations which require extry tight security.
+Those could be payment, financial services or other transactions which require extra tight security.
-The Certificate for these connections can be handled outside of the mesh - this means less changes if Certs need to be renewed.
+The Certificate for these connections can be handled outside of the mesh - this means fewer changes if Certs need to be renewed.

 This concludes this Readme - enjoy using this examplary repo for your own testing, learning and success with Anthos Service Mesh!